CompNeuroTchuGroup/TchuSNNet/README_ParameterFile.md

 ### BranchedMorphology parameters
 In case the morphology model used works on branched dendrites, the following parameters will apply:
-- dendriteBranchings: Number of branchings in the dendritic tree.
+- noBranches: Number of branchings in the dendritic tree.
 The generated tree is a binary one, so the number of branches will be equal to $2^{branchings}$.
 - synapseAllocation: It can be either 'random' or 'ordered'.
 It corresponds to the order in which available synapse slots are allocated when the connectivity class connects a presynaptic population. **If connectivity is randomized, the resulting allocation will be randomized no matter what option you select**

 ## Stimulus Parameters